Lex Cincia: Legal effect

 The most important effect of the law, in retrospect, was its prohibition on the giving of gifts in exchange for legal advocacy or services.
 The other main effects were those on gift-giving in general: gifts to those outside a rather large circle of exempted persons with amount greater than that set in the statute were prohibited.
 A fragment of the law in a commentary on the praetorian edict by Julius Paulus dealt with the exceptions: gifts between blood relatives, up to the fifth degree, were excepted, persons under the power of a pater familias (eg children-in-power, wives given into the husband's power, and some freedmen) could also exchange gits within that family.
 Transfers to and from slave peculia were also exempted, as were gifts as part of dowries.
 However, the law was imperfecta, as the law made no provisions to nullify any gifts given in violation of its provisions; gifts to lawyers, however, later was attached with a fine.

-The law itself was administered by the praetor, who could grant an pleadable defence to a defendant who was being sued on the promise of a gift not yet handed over.
+The law itself was administered by the praetor, who could grant a pleadable defence to a defendant who was being sued on the promise of a gift not yet handed over.
 Regardless, by the late republic, the law's provisions were largely ignored by advocates: famous advocates such as Hortensius and Cicero made fortunes from their legal work.
-Hortensius was given an ivory sphinx for his defence of Gaius Verres even though Verres was convicted; Cicero, for defending Publius Cornelius Sulla from charges of being part of the Catilinarian conspiracy, was lent two million sesterces on generous terms so he could purchase a house on the Palatine hill.
+Hortensius was given an ivory sphinx for his defence of Gaius Verres even though Verres was convicted; Cicero, for defending Publius Cornelius Sulla from charges of being part of the Catilinarian conspiracy, was lent two million sesterces on generous terms so he could purchase a house on the Palatine Hill.
 Cicero was shortly thereafter lent millions more by Gaius Antonius Hybrida (his consular colleague in 63 BC) for an unsuccessful defence on charges of corruption.

 In a letter to his friend Atticus, Cicero also joked about how a gift of books from Lucius Papirius Paetus had been approved after consultation with their mutual friend Cincius: "the joke here is that Cicero could not legally accept [it]... but since 'Cincius' himself said it was all right, Cicero pretends to have won an exemption ... the fact is that [Cicero] knows he is breaking the law and contrives a facetious and transparent excuse".
 Cicero and others similarly received bequests from wealthy clients.
 Few Romans – Cato the Elder and Pliny the Younger are so attested – actually followed the law's provisions.